This list of 6 best things to do in Malibu contains affiliate links.

 The ideal antidote to the busy crowds of downtown LA, our Malibu day trip was an incredibly relaxing, invigorating and fun one.
 If anything, we only wish that we’d been able to stay a little longer.

-What to do in Malibu
+6 Best Things to do in Malibu

 1. Head to Malibu Pier